BazzaCuda/MinimalistMediaPlayer/README.md

 ------- | ------
-`ALT-SPACEBAR`			| Activate the system menu to get to the About Box `ESCape`				| exit Fullscreen mode, or exit the app if in window mode `SPACEBAR` 				| pause/resume playback (also left mouse double-click on the video, or right mouse single click) `Ctrl-Up Arrow` 		| increase playback speed 10%
+`ALT-SPACEBAR`			| Activate the system menu to get to the About Box `ESCape`				| exit Fullscreen mode, or exit the app if in window mode `SPACEBAR` 				| pause/resume playback (also left mouse double-click on the video, or right mouse single-click) `Ctrl-Up Arrow` 		| increase playback speed 10%
 `/`						| increase playback speed 10%
 `Ctrl-Down Arrow`		| decrease playback speed 10%